mucsci-students/2022fa-475-NumpiArcade/README.md

 ### Extras
 ```
 Look out for an easter egg in Oops, I Tripped!
+Hint, it's in area 2.
 ```